johnsiilver/goptimizer/README.md

 Optimizes go code using betteralign.

 This is a wrapper around the betteralign and go tooling.
-This will copy all files under the current `go.mod` file to a temporary directory, go vendor all the coee, run `betteralign` on them on all packages and then use `go` to build the binary.
+This will copy all files under the current `go.mod` file to a temporary directory, go vendor all the code, run `betteralign` on them on all packages and then use `go` to build the binary.
 The binary is then copied back to the original directory.